openwallet-foundation-labs/vc-api/README.md

 This repository provides *sample* Self-Sovereign-Identity (SSI) wallet applications and libraries to enable these apps.
 These are currently provided for demonstration purposes.
 Currently, only a NestJs wallet is provided but more may be added in the future.
+The functionality is mostly generic functionality based on cryptography and SSI standards, however the intention is that it can be used to enable more specific energy industry use cases.

 These SSI wallet apps are a component of the [Energy Web Decentralized Operating System](#ew-dos).
 For more information about SSI at EWF, see the [EWF Gitbook page on SSI](https://energy-web-foundation.gitbook.io/energy-web/foundational-concepts/self-sovereign-identity).